moorezac/incur/README.md

 However, the automated curve fitting functions are able to be used on any dataset, and includes option for shared parameters across groups, outlier detection, and upper/lower limits on parameters.

-It also includes a pipeline for cell line authenticiation/validation via interrogation of SNP microarray data.

 ## Learn

 See the vignettes.